USB human interface device class: Security vulnerabilities

 The USB interface is vulnerable to security exploits such as BadUSB that abuse the combination of USB's ability to connect many different kinds of devices, its inability to verify that devices are actually what they claim to be, the possibility for USB devices to change their type or announce additional subdevices while plugged in, and its default behavior of accepting any device that connects to it.
 As a partial countermeasure, PS/2 peripherals may be used instead together with disabling all USB ports.

 Drivers

 One of the benefits of a well-defined specification like the USB HID class is the abundance of device drivers available in most modern operating systems.
 The USB HID class devices and their basic functions are defined in USB-IF documentation without any specific software in mind.
 Because of these generic descriptions, it is easy for operating system designers to include functioning drivers for devices such as keyboards, mice, and other generic human interface devices.
 The inclusion of these generic drivers allows for faster deployment of devices and easier installation by end-users.
+Windows 98 was the first version of Windows that supported USB HID.